-Bathsheba Everdene (Carey Mulligan) states her position early in the latest big-screen adaptation of Far from the Madding Crowd.
+Bathsheba Everdene (Carey Mulligan) states her position early in the latest big-screen adaptation of Far from the Madding Crowd (2015).

-Danish director Thomas Vinterberg’s beautifully seductive adaptation of Thomas Hardy’s 1874 novel is an example of the literature to film genre at its best.
+Danish director Thomas Vinterberg’s beautifully seductive adaptation of Thomas Hardy’s 1874 novel is an example of the ‘literature to film’ genre at its best.
 These adaptations, or period dramas, seem to arrive on our screens in cycles.
-In recent years we’ve seen provocative new versions of Jane Eyre (2011, Cary Fukunaga), Wuthering Heights (2011, Andrea Arnold) and Anna Karenina (2012, Joe Wright) in close succession.
-Vinterberg’s Hardy arrives alongside the first adaptation of Gustave Flaubert’s 1857 realist masterpiece, Madame Bovary, to be directed by a woman, the French-American filmmaker, Sophie Barthes.
-It stars Australian actress Mia Wasikowska as the titular, Emma Bovary.
+In recent years we’ve seen provocative interpretations of Jane Eyre (2011, Cary Fukunaga), Wuthering Heights (2011, Andrea Arnold) and Anna Karenina (2012, Joe Wright) released in close succession.
+Vinterberg’s Hardy arrives alongside the 2014 adaptation of Gustave Flaubert’s 1857 realist masterpiece, Madame Bovary, the first to be directed by a woman, the French-American filmmaker, Sophie Barthes (ColdSouls, 2009).
+It stars Mia Wasikowska as the titular Madame, Emma Bovary.

-Women’s consumption patterns have been well documented over time – women’s magazines, soap operas, romance novels and rom-coms, are all designated as cultural products with a particularly feminine focus, and often denigrated because of this.
-Similarly, period dramas are often labelled “chick flicks” despite attracting a wide audience because of their literary pedigree and the status of the directors taking the helm.
+Women’s consumption patterns have been well documented over time – women’s magazines, soap operas, romance novels, and romantic comedies, are all designated as cultural products with a particularly feminine focus, and often denigrated because of this.
+Similarly, period dramas are often defined as a more rarified mode of “chick flick” despite attracting a wide audience beyond, because of their literary pedigree and the status of the directors who take the helm.

-But the marketing of these films is squarely at women – posters call them “love stories”, blurbs heighten their romantic elements over social concerns, and trailers are stacked with heaving bosoms and lusty stares.
-Love and romance are conflated, when in reality, these films often present the two concepts as highly antithetical – love as constant and selfless; romance as arousing but short-lived.
+But overwhelmingly, the marketing of these films remains squarely aimed at women and shaped around so-called women’s interests – posters call them “love stories,” blurbs heighten the romantic elements over any social and class issues, and trailers are stacked with heaving bosoms and lusty stares.
+Love and romance are conflated, when in reality, many of these films present the two concepts as highly antithetical – love as constant and selfless; romance as arousing yet short-lived.
 To engage with these films simply as pretty trifles or portals of escapism, does them a profound disservice.
 They’re not respectable literary texts reimagined as ‘bodice rippers.’
-There’s something more at work here.
+There’s something much more interesting at work here.

-Bathsheba’s early speech establishes a dynamic that complicates the idea of romance that is later played out in her relationship with three very different men.
+In Far from the Madding Crowd, Bathsheba’s early speech establishes a dynamic that complicates the idea of romance that is later played out in her relationship with three very different men.
 In addition to Gabriel, Bathsheba must contend with the attention of her wealthy neighbour, the gentleman farmer, William Boldwood (Michael Sheen), and then the pretty rogue, Sergeant Francis Troy (Tom Sturridge).
 The gold buttons on Troy’s red uniform reduce Bathsheba to the “silly” girl she never wanted to be.
-He cuts a dashing figure and plays to her vanity to reel her in, Bathsheba discovering that she is not immune to romance after all.
-Boldwood, less self-assured but much richer, suffers from an excess of love that completely unhinges him; despite respecting him, Bathsheba can never return his feelings, and any union between them would be little more than a business transaction.
+He cuts a dashing figure and plays to her vanity to reel her in; Bathsheba discovering that she is not immune to romance after all.
+Boldwood, less self-assured but far richer, suffers from an excess of love that eventually completely unhinges him; despite respecting him, Bathsheba can never return his feelings, and any union between them would be little more than a business transaction.

-But despite these inducements, Far from the Madding Crowd is best categorised as an “anti-romance” narrative, a text that warns against the excesses of romance.
-As they are in Madame Bovary, romantic tendencies in Far from the Madding Crowd are distractions from genuine connections and individual accomplishments; romantic love a problem to be solved, and often an insurmountable hurdle leading to death.
+Despite these inducements, Far from the Madding Crowd is best categorised as an “anti-romance” narrative.
+It is a text – in both novel and visual form – that repeatedly warns against the excesses of romance (for both women and, in the case of Boldwood, men too).
+As they are in Madame Bovary, romantic tendencies in Far from the Madding Crowd are distractions from genuine connections and individual accomplishments; romantic love is presented as a problem to be solved, and often an insurmountable hurdle even leading to death.

 There is a key moment in Flaubert’s novel where Emma decides, momentarily, that she needs “to be able to lean on something more solid than love.”
-She sees she has incorrectly conflated her reckless romantic escapades with love and that they are causing her to stumble.
-Emma never finds that solid thing to lean on.
-But Bathsheba, who sees the error of her romantic flights of fancy, does, in the arms of a man who has his feet planted firmly on the ground.
+Emma sees she has incorrectly conflated her reckless romantic escapades with love and that they are causing her to stumble.
+Poor Emma never finds that solid thing to lean on.
+But Bathsheba, who sees the error of her romantic flights of fancy as they are flying, does – in the arms of a man who has his feet planted firmly on the ground.